 - Forgetfulness is frustrating.
 That feeling that you entered a room for a specific purpose that now eludes you gnaws at your sense of self-control.
 Instead of wracking your brain to remember, you can take simple steps to improve your memory.

 - Indecisiveness and a lack of concentration can lead to the end of your executive career.
 Take our brain/mind assessment to determine the extent of your impairment.
-Protect your brain cognitive health with a visit to ReBalance in New York City.
+Protect your brain cognitive health with a visit to ReBalance clinic.

 - Are you afraid that you may be in the early stages of Alzheimer’s?
 It’s a terrible, debilitating disease.
 Don’t put off treatment.
 Early detection can at least minimize the extent of your symptoms.
 Schedule an evaluation and tests today